MicroStrategy/rest-api-samples/auth-api/oauth2-extension-sample/README.md

   - The library is running
   - OAuth2 has been enabled and is properly configured
   - Trust Relationship has been enabled between Web Server and Intelligence Server
-- Extension require cross-domain access
+- Extension requires cross-domain access
   - The Extension URL has been added to the Library Security Setting:
     - <img src="./images/ExtensionCORS.png" alt="Extension CORS" width="300" height="100">
   - Note your extension ID from Chrome's extension management page